 - February 18 (1pm to 3pm): Sharing Traditions: Presenter, Arielle Hessler, “The Colorful History of Pigments and Poisons.”
 Colors and their uses have a fascinating history in human culture.
 Arielle Hessler is a Preservation Technician and Bookbinder at Stony Brook University will present “The Colorful History of Pigments and Poisons”.
 This journey through time and space includes many backstories about colors through the millennia.
 From indigo and woad to lead and arsenic, discover how natural materials were transformed into such coveted colors along with the often unintended consequences of their use.

-- March 4 (1pm to 3pm): Celebrating History: Presenter Suzanne Johnson Suzanne Johnson will celebrate local history by reading from and speaking about her new book, co-authored with colleague David Clemens, about Camp Upton.
-The camp was built in 1917one of 16 to train soldiers upon the United States’ entry into World War I and was located on nearly 20,000 acres of scrub pine forest.
+- March 4 (1pm to 3pm): Celebrating History: Presenter Suzanne Johnson and David Clemens Suzanne Johnson and David Clemens will celebrate local history by reading from and speaking about their new book about Camp Upton.
+The camp was built in 1917 as one of 16 to train soldiers upon the United States’ entry into World War I and was located on nearly 20,000 acres of scrub pine forest.
 Irving Berlin was perhaps its most famous trainee and wrote “God Bless America” and “Yip Yip Yaphank” while at Camp Upton.
 As site of the present day Brookhaven National Laboratory, Camp Upton’s 100 year legacy continues into the 21st century.